 To represent the activation of cells, i.e. how they fire in response to the player being at a certain location, we used a vertex displacement shader to perturb the displacement amount every time the player triggers the collider of the hexagonal cell corresponding to the particular cell.
-Speed of firing depends on a tuneable parameter that determines the of relaxation back to zero displacement.
+Speed of firing depends on a tunable parameter that determines the relaxation rate of back to zero displacement.